 You’ll walk away from this experience with not only a full belly and some new friends, but also a far richer understanding of Korean food culture and history, and the ability to apply what you’ve learned to your own kitchen.

-You’ll learn how to make such dishes as:
+In Hogan’s Korean Cooking Class, you’ll learn how to make such dishes as:

 Jabchae (glass noodles with veg)